Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

 Verify a signed message

 Arguments:
-1. "address"         (string, required) The telestai address to use for the signature.
+1. "address"         (string, required) The meowcoin address to use for the signature.
 2. "signature"       (string, required) The signature provided by the signer in base 64 encoding (see signmessage).
 3. "message"         (string, required) The message that was signed.